 While working on the artwork, a lot of inspiration had been drawn from AJ’s time in and research of Japan.
 The first goal was to honor the source material and make sure that the religion was represented properly and in no way disrespected.
 For that reason, each Kami has a unique name that is inspired by the elements the Kami represent but are not found in sacred texts such as the Kojiki.
 This would keep the game respectful but true to the theme at the same time.

-The general town setup (was based on the town where AJ lived in Fujiyoshida.
+The general town setup was based on the town where AJ lived in Fujiyoshida.
 He wanted something to divide the four towns, and a mountain seemed like an ideal fit.
-So, the village skeleton was set up similar to Fujoyshida which is at the base of Moutain Fuji.
+So, the village skeleton was set up similar to Fujiyoshida which is at the base of Mount Fuji.
 The village shrine is at the base of the mountain, and wide open fields surrounding the village.
 River Houses were sometimes in the middle of the village due to the snow melting and running of Fuji which formed most of the rivers and lakes in the area.

 Travis had suggested the artwork from Gong Studios who he worked with in the past, together Travis and AJ decided to send them a few ideas to see what they could do, and they fell in love with their sketches immediately.
 Over time Gong Studios went from doing just the Kami art to illustrating the box, board, and logo as well.
 Their work is the face of Kami-sama.

 Kami-sama is coming to Kickstarter in February, to keep up to date with news and updates, you can subscribe on BGG here: Kami-sama